waynegm/OpendTect-Plugin-Docs/plugins/ExternalAttrib.md

 {% set inputtable=[
 ['NAME','DESCRIPTION'],
 ['Interpreter','For external attributes written in a scripted language this field specifies the location of the  interpreter required to run the script, eg /usr/bin/python3.
-As of version 6.6.1 this field will default to the OpendTect Python settings'], ['External File','The external application to be used for attribute calculation.
-As of version 6.6.1 this field will default to the OpendTect/bin/python/wmpy folder.'], ['Input','The input attribute to use']]
+As of version 6.6.1 and 6.4.13 this field will default to the OpendTect Python settings'], ['External File','The external application to be used for attribute calculation.
+As of version 6.6.1 and 6.4.13 this field will default to the OpendTect/bin/python/wmpy folder.'], ['Input','The input attribute to use']]
 %}